Taking Great Photos on Vacation

 The Fuji Guys Tips - How To Hold A Camera

-The west coast of Scotland and the midnight sun, with the Ilse of Skye in the background.
+The west coast of Scotland and the midnight sun, with the Isle of Skye in the background.
 How beautiful - I love the chocolate color - I waited a long time to capture that.

 The Fuji Guys Tips - How to Take Great Flash Photgraphy